In Key Stage 1 and Key Stage 2 children follow the National Curriculum which consists of the following subject areas:

 The school has developed an assessment document which details class progress and gives teachers a clear indication of what has been taught so that they can build on children’s previous knowledge and experience.

-Computing underpins all subjects within the National Curriculum.
-Children use technology throughout the school and although this is mainly linked to working with computers, they use a wide range of additional equipment including; recording devices, cameras, microscopes, data logging and programmable devices.
+Computing underpins all subjects within the national curriculum.
+Children use technology throughout the school and although this is mainly linked to working with computers, they use a wide range of additional equipment.

-Children learn the necessary ICT skills in lessons but then apply them across the curriculum for research, presenting their work and increasingly through the internet to extend their learning.
+Children learn the necessary computing skills in lessons but then apply them across the curriculum for research, presenting their work and increasingly through the internet to extend their learning.

-The school has adopted a scheme of work that is used for both planning and assessment and is constantly reviewing provision for ICT in a quickly changing and developing area.
+The school has adopted a scheme of work that is used for both planning and assessment which exposes pupils to a wide variety of skills, experiences and real-life scenarios.
+This is a constantly reviewed provision for computing in a quickly changing and developing area.

 The PSHE curriculum aims to help children to develop into active and responsible citizens of the future.
 They learn about health issues, practise their decision-making skills, and develop respect for themselves and others.
 They have the opportunity to participate in decision making through the School Council and older children are encouraged to take responsibilities across the school as House Captains, Eco-Councils, play leaders and peer mediators.

-Sex and Relationships Education is part of the PSHE and Curriculum from Foundation Stage to Year 6.
+Relationship and Sex Education is part of the PSHE curriculum from Foundations Stage to Year 6.
 The youngest children begin by thinking about families and simple differences between boys and girls.
-Children in Year 5 and 6 have sessions with the School Nurse to consider changes at puberty, sexual intercourse and the birth of a baby, within the context of an adult, loving relationship.
-Children’s questions are answered sensitively, honestly and in as much detail as is appropriate to the age and stage of development of the individual.
+Children in year 4 have sessions to consider changes at puberty.
+In year 5 they learn about same sex relationships and diversity.
+In year 6 we cover sexual intercourse and the birth of a baby.
+Children’s questions are answered sensitively, honestly and is much detail as is appropriate to the age and stage of development of the individual.

 Throughout the school, children are encouraged to develop the self-esteem and confidence which they need to respond safely and responsibly to situations as they arise, both while they are at Greenfields and in the future.
-As part of this the school uses the Social and Emotional Aspects of Learning (SEAL) curriculum and linked learning skills aimed at teaching children how to work successfully together, negotiate and compromise, persevere and have the confidence to take risks in their learning.
+As part of this the school uses guidance from the PSHE Association and linked learning skills aimed at teaching children how to work successfully together, negotiate and compromise, persevere and have the confidence to take risks in their learning.

-All children have access to two hours of PE each week plus the opportunity to take part in clubs and after school activities.
-Dance, gymnastics and games are taught in both Key Stages while swimming, athletics and outdoor adventurous activities are taught in Key Stage 2.
-During the summer term the school holds a Sports Week in which the children experience a wide range of activities and the older children organise and support activities for the younger children.
+All our children have access to two hours of PE each week plus the opportunity to take part in clubs and after school activities.
+Dance, gymnastics, outdoor adventurous activities including our Forrest School, and games are taught in both Key Stages while swimming is taught in Key Stage 2.

 In geography children learn about their local area, the UK and the wider world.
 They learn to use maps and atlases to gain and understanding of where places are on a local and global scale.
 They learn about physical features that change places and environments such and rivers and mountains.
 Throughout their studies they are encourage to develop an appreciation, understanding and respect for the lifestyles and cultures of other peoples and to acquire a feeling of responsibility for the care of our planet.